monkoose/fzf-hoogle.vim/README.md

 vim/neovim so open preview window for source that wasn't previously cached can take some time, please just be patient.
 Vim will hangs for this time.
 Maybe I will improve this behavior later with `curl --max-time` flag or asynchronous run of curl inside vim.
+Package and module items do not have link to source code, so `alt-s` should open default browser and link to package/module documentation.
+If it doesn't work (perhabs if you are on Mac), then change `g:hoogle_open_link` option to open links with cli tool.

 Inside preview window with source code you can hit `q` to close it.